 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-There were no material misstatements detected as a result of audit procedures.
+Any material misstatements detected as a result of audit procedures were corrected by management.